ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ### Image Features Preprocessing

-Ludwig supports grayscale and color images, image type is automatically inferred.
+Ludwig supports both grayscale and color images, the number of channels is inferred, but make sure all your images have the same number of channels.
 During preprocessing raw image files are transformed into numpy ndarrays and saved in the hdf5 format.
 Images should have the same size.
 If they have different sizes they can be converted to the same size which should be set in the feature preprocessing parameters.